Will Attorney in Tacoma

 The first step is an initial consultation to discuss your goals and understand your unique circumstances.
 During this meeting, key topics will include:

-• Guardianship: If you have minor children, deciding who will be their legal guardian.
+- Guardianship: If you have minor children, you must decide who will be their legal guardian.

 Drafting the Will